 Knowledge Based Qualification (KBQ)

 Some apprenticeships will include an individual KBQ (also known as a Technical Certificate or a Technical Knowledge Qualification).
-This includes all of the theory and knowledge required for the relevant job role.
+This includes all the theory and knowledge required for the relevant job role.

 Competence Based Qualification (CBQ)

 To ensure an apprentice is competent within their field or job role, an assessment is carried out both at the centre and in the workplace.
-This qualification ensures learners have the skills to do the job.
+This qualification ensures learners have the required skills to do the job.

 Combined Qualification (CQ)